Irving Pichel: Director

 Pichel was a friend of the screenwriter George S. Kaufman and joined the circle of those witty and iconoclastic friends who had abandoned the Algonquin Round Table in New York to make small fortunes in the talkies.
 Pichel was soon drawn to directing and his character acting dropped off after 1939.
 He co-directed several B-movies until he signed with 20th Century Fox in 1939 and began directing their established stars.

 Much of his directing work was in anti-Nazi and pro-British-themed films in the years before the United States entered the war.
 The Man I Married (1940), for example, starring Joan Bennett, Francis Lederer, and Otto Kruger, centers on an American wife slowly discovering her German husband is a Nazi, and incorporated 1938 newsreel footage of the rise of Nazism.
-Hudson’s Bay (1941) was a highly pro-British, much-fictionalized historical adventure of the British founding of Canada with Paul Muni and Gene Tierney.
+Hudson's Bay (1941) was a highly pro-British, much-fictionalized historical adventure of the British founding of Canada with Paul Muni and Gene Tierney.

 The Pied Piper (1942) recounts the story of an aged Englishman trying to get five children out of Nazi-occupied France.
-Monty Woolley played the lead role, and Otto Preminger, himself a refugee from occupied Austria, plays a Nazi commandant.
+Monty Woolley played the lead role (and earned an Oscar nomination), and Otto Preminger, himself a refugee from occupied Austria, plays a Nazi commandant.
 The film, with a Nunnally Johnson screenplay, was highly praised and also nominated for an Oscar for Best Picture and for best black-and-white cinematography by Edward Crongjager.
 "For the most part," wrote Bosley Crowther in The New York Times, "Irving Pichel, the director, has muted the frightfulness of war and shown it through suggestion instead of displaying it realistically in all its horror...Few films have come out of this war that are as bright, touching and suspenseful as The Pied Piper."

-The Moon Is Down (1943) was an adaptation of John Steinbeck’s novel.
-The book was based on the Nazi invasion of neutral Norway in 1940, published in March, 1942 and subsequently translated into French and distributed in Europe as an inspiration for local resistance to Nazi occupation.
-In both film and novel, a small Norwegian village gradually discovers how to organize resistance to Nazi invaders; the film stars Sir Cedric Hardwicke and Henry Travers and also marked Natalie Wood’s debut as a child actress (though she was uncredited), whom Pichel had discovered.
+The Moon Is Down (1943) was an adaptation of John Steinbeck's novel.
+The book was based on the Nazi invasion of neutral Norway in 1940, published in March 1942 and subsequently translated into French and distributed in Europe as an inspiration for local resistance to Nazi occupation.
+In both film and novel, a small Norwegian village gradually discovers how to organize resistance to Nazi invaders; the film stars Sir Cedric Hardwicke and Henry Travers and also marked Natalie Wood's debut as a child actress (though she was uncredited), whom Pichel had discovered.
 With a screenplay by future blacklisted writer, Nunnally Johnson, this was named as one of the top ten films of the year by the National Board of Review.
-It played in Sweden in November of 1944.
+It played in Sweden in November 1944.